scrapy/scrapy/docs/topics/settings.rst

 -------------------------------

 Each :doc:`/topics/scrapy-ctl` command can have its own default settings, which override the global default settings.
-Those custom command settings are located inside the ``scrapy.conf.commands`` module, or you can specify custom settings to override per-comand inside your project, by writing them in the module referenced by the :setting:`COMMANDS_SETTINGS_MODULE` setting.
-Those settings will take more
+Those custom command settings are specified in the ``default_settings`` attribute of the command class.

 5. Default global settings
 --------------------------